abiswas3/Random-Walks/content/posts/mont_mult.md

 +++
 date = '2025-05-15T17:52:40+01:00'
 draft = false
-title = "Montgomery Multiplication: Theory Vs Realtity" tags = ["cryptography", "benchmarking"] categories = ["Software"] authors = ["Ari"] toc = false type= "posts"
+title = "Montgomery Multiplication: Theory Vs Practice" tags = ["cryptography", "benchmarking"] categories = ["Software"] authors = ["Ari"] toc = true type= "posts"
 +++

-Recently, in [a blog post](https://hackmd.io/@Ingonyama/Barret-Montgomery) Yuval Domb describes a subtle, but remarkably clever optimisation that allows us to compute the Montgomery product of two $n$ word[^z] integers using $2n^2 + 1$ multiplication operations (as opposed to the previously best known $2n^2 + n$).
+In a recent [blog post](https://hackmd.io/@Ingonyama/Barret-Montgomery), Yuval Domb describes a subtle, but remarkably clever optimisation that allows us to compute the Montgomery product of two integers modulo a $n$-limb[^z] integer $p$, using $2n^2 + 1$ multiplication operations.
-Although an improvement in theory, empirically the new algorithm appears to be slower than its suboptimal predecessor.
+Previously, the best known algorithm[^z2] for Montgomery multiplication was known to use $2n^2 + n$ multiplication operations.
+Despite this theoretical promise of fewer multiplications, we did not see physical speedups in runtime when testing the new algorithm empirically against the old algorithms.
 This post is a deep dive into why this could be, and potentially what can be done about it.
-Before diving into the code and our analysis, we briefly review Montgomery Multiplication.

-[^z]: Word, digit, limbs are all interchangeable.
-For everything we discuss here, a word is 64-bits.
+[^z]: The terms word, digit, limbs are all interchangeable.
+For everything we discuss here, the word size is 64-bits.
 So a 2-limb integer is just an integer that takes 2$\times$ 64 bits to describe.

+[^z2]: A description of this algorithm can be found in [Chapter 1 of Acar's Phd thesis](papers/Acard.pdf).

-## Montgomery Multiplication - Review
+## Montgomery Multiplication - A Brief Review

 Given $n$ limb modulus $p$, and integers $a$ and $b$, the modular multiplication problem is to compute the remainder of the product